-We measured morphological changes in 10 animals from each age group (18, 35, 90-dayold) always in 3 sections and 3 adjacent regions at both sides from each brain (at the beginning, in the middle and at the end of the relevant CA1 and CA3 areas of the hippocampus, dorsal (DB DG) and ventral blades (VB DG) of dentate gyrus).
+We measured morphological changes in ten animals from each age group (18-, 35-, 90-day-old) always in 3 sections and 3 adjacent regions on both sides from each brain (at the beginning, in the middle and at the end of the relevant CA1 and CA3 areas of the hippocampus, dorsal (DB DG) and ventral blades (VB DG) of dentate gyrus).

-The results were statistically evaluated by unpaired t-test and one-way ANOVA with

-Dunnett's post test using GraphPad Prism version 4.00 for Windows, GraphPad Software, San Diego California USA, www.graphpad.com.
+The results were statistically evaluated by the unpaired t-test and one-way ANOVA with Dunnett's post test using GraphPad Prism version 4.00 for Windows, GraphPad Software, San Diego California USA, www.graphpad.com.
 The level of significance was set at p<0.0001.